xypan1232/node2loc/README.md

 # node2loc
+To identify the functions of a protein, we first need know where this protein is located.
+Interacting proteins tend to locate in the same subcellular location.
+Thus, it is imperative to take the protein-protein interactions into account for computational identification of protein subcellular locations. <br>
-it first uses node2vec to learn node embedding of proteins from a interaction network, then the learned embedding is fed into a recurrenct neural network for classifying protein subcellular locations.
+we present a deep learning based method, node2loc, to predict protein subcellular location. node2loc first learns distributed representations of proteins in a protein-protein network, which acquires representations from unlabeled data for downstream tasks.
+Then the learned representations are further fed into a recurrent neural network (RNN) to predict subcellular locations.

 ## Package dependencies
   * <a href=https://github.com/scikit-learn/scikit-learn>sklearn 0.20.0</a> , and also its dependency numpy, pandas and scipy. <br>